How to control Risk taking behaviour in your teenager

-Here, we will discuss factors that can develop Risk taking behaviour in your teenager.
+Here, we will discuss factors that could lead to risk taking behaviour in your teenager.

-Teenagers are usually too emotional and bad in decision making.
-From a medical point of view main reason is the developing prefrontal cortex which is responsible for rational and logical decision making.
+Teenagers are usually too emotional and not logical while making a decision.
+From a medical point of view, the main reason is the developing prefrontal cortex which is responsible for rational and logical decision making.

-Prefrontal cortex is part of brain which development complete around the age of 25.
+The prefrontal cortex is a part of brain.
+It develops fully only around the age of 25.
 This part of brain helps in decisions making.

 Watch what experts are saying about risky behaviors in teenagers

-Till this age impulse control (doing something in a gif without thinking though and looking at the consequence).
-Is still in development and not matured.
+Till this age, impulse control (doing something in haste without thinking through and looking at the consequence) is still developing and is not matured.

-This coupled with some of the following reasons given below can develop Risk taking behaviour in your teenager.
+This, coupled with some of the following factors given below can develop risk taking behaviour in your teenager.

 - They can be influenced by negative company.
 May be because of any friend or cousin.
 When someone keeps talking about an experience, it is only tempting to try it out too.

 - For adventure, adrenaline rush, thrill seeking, pleasure and fun.

 - Social media can influence teens both in a positive and/or a negative way.
-For instance, they get influenced by any movie in which risky behaviour demonstrate as glamour.
+For instance, they get influenced negatively, by any movie in which risky behaviour is demonstrated as heroism.
 For example, rash driving.

-- Low self-esteem is also a cause of Risk taking behaviour in your teenagers.
+- Low self-esteem is also a cause of risk taking behaviour in your teenagers.
 A teen with low self-esteem does these stunts to impress others.
 To try and fit in.
 Moreover, when they do these things, they derive a sense of accomplishment that boosts their self esteem.

 - They want to try something exceptional.
-For example, most common risky behaviour in boys dangerous driving.
+For example, the most common risky behaviour in boys dangerous driving.
 Girls on the other hand may get caught in unwanted and dangerous relationships.

-- The other factor that cause risky behaviour is to express independence.
-Teens usually go against the order to express their independence.
+- The other factor that causes risky behaviour is a want to express independence.
+Teens usually go against the tide in order to exhibit their independence.

 - To feel like an adult.
 In control of everything.

 - To feel superior.
-When they get into a fight or bullying.
-Where they can overpower their victim and feel superior to them.
+When they get into a fight or bullyinh where they can overpower their victim and feel superior to them.

-- Self-loath or self-punishment.
+- The want to self-loath or self-punish.
 Inflicting pain or injury on own self.

 20 Ideas to reduce risk taking behaviour in your teenager

 I have outlined below 20 ideas that you can use to reduce risk taking behaviour in your teenager.
-Have personally tried them out myself and it has worked for me in my situation.
+I have personally tried them out myself and it has worked for me in my situation.

-I hope they also are of some use to you to reduce risk taking behaviour in your teenager.
+I hope they are of some use to you too, to reduce risk taking behaviour in your teenager.

 #1 Educate yourself

-The time has change and problems are also change.
-As a parent we should be aware of all the problems that our teen can face these days.
-Either these problems are related to social media or drugs.
-When we have enough knowledge about these things, we can prevent our child from these.
+Times have changed and problems are also changing.
+As parents, we should be aware of all the problems that our teens could face these days.
+These problems are related to either social media, technology or drugs.
+When we have enough knowledge about these things, we can prevent our children from these.
 We can take steps in advance.

-Moreover, when you know completely about all the problems of teens you become more likely to understand your teen situation.
+Moreover, when you know completely about all the problems of teens you become more likely to understand your teen’s situation.

 This also will help you to effectively put your point across to your teen.
-To know other ways read our article How to Get your Point Across to Your Teenager.
+To know more, please read our article, How to Get your Point Across to Your Teenager.

 #2 Educate your teenager about risky behaviour